 Below are some recommendations for taking your school banner to the next level.
 If you have any further questions, feel free to contact us at 1-800-257-6405.

-● Avoid wordiness.
 Keep your message concise and to the point.
-Brevity is especially important if the banner is in a hallway or on the side of the road.
+You want people to digest the information as quickly as possible.
+Brevity is essential if the banner is in a hallway or on the side of the road.

 One of the most common errors in banner design is placing a noisy background behind the banner's focal point.
 It lessens the impact of what you want people to notice first.
 The background should complement the main image or message without overtaking it.

 While choosing a fun or interesting image might seem wise, things can quickly look messy or confusing.
 Your best approach is to keep the background clean with no design.

 If you want to add a few flourishes to the background, keep the design simple with zero distractions.
 No matter how complex or simple the background is, it should feel like it is part of the overall banner design concept.